 Back in November 2014, SOFREP writer Frumentarius wrote an excellent piece titled Top 5 Qualifications for CIA’s Clandestine Service, which outlined the checklist of resume items for aspiring spies.
 The list included background prerequisites such as military experience, language, experience abroad, higher education, and life experience.
-In this article, I will discuss some of the internal qualities that the Agency looks for in a candidate, and that a successful intelligence officer must possess and maintain throughout their career and even into retirement.
+In this article, I will discuss some of the internal qualities and attributes that the CIA looks for in a candidate and which successful intelligence officers must possess and maintain throughout their careers and even into retirement.
 Some of the attributes can and must be learned and taught while on the job, but most are intrinsic to the officer’s character.

 In essence, integrity comes down to the unofficial definition of “doing the right thing even when no one is looking.”
 We all know that the right choice is not often made by those who choose the easy road.
-Be it in training, in the office while writing up the report, or sitting face-to-face with an asset at a meeting, memorizing the details of the crucial information being passed, the common denominator in the equation is… you.
+Be it in training, in the office while writing up a report, sitting face-to-face with an asset at a meeting, or memorizing the details of the crucial information being passed, the common denominator in the equation is… you.
 The Agency and your colleagues trust that you will do the right thing every time, and not just because you’ve been pegged as “one of the good ones.”
-Lives can and will be at stake, and those trusted with our nation’s secrets must be above reproach —even our leadership (yes, yes, I know the history and I read the news… that is a debate for another time).
+Lives can and will be at stake, and those trusted with our nation’s secrets must be above reproach — the same goes for our leadership (yes, yes, I know the history and I read the news… that is a debate for another time).